A-gent/WindowsAutoHotspotBot/README.md

 2.)
 Copy the "start_hotspot.ps1", "start_hotspot_verify.ps1", and "AutoHotspotHandler.exe" (unless you want to compile a fresh one using 'autohotspot_handler.ahk'.
 If you're compiling a fresh exe, make sure to have the modules folder in the same directory as the script file before you compile, and edit the FileInstall line at the start of the script.) files to your root C:\ drive.

 3.)
+Make sure that Powershell Script Execution on your local machine is enabled.

+4.)
 Run "AutoHotspotHandler.exe" and after a short delay, it will turn on your Windows Hotspot and as long as the handler continues to run, it will ensure that the Windows Hotspot stays on.